Native Parser

 }

-}Finally, the returned arraybuffer structure compatible with estree ast is passed to the rollup side, and the rollup side needs to guide the parsing of the arraybuffer compatible with estree ast structure to instantiate the ast class node implemented internally by rollup.
+}Finally, the returned ArrayBuffer structure compatible with ESTree AST is passed to the Rollup side, and the JavaScript side needs to guide the parsing of the ArrayBuffer compatible ESTree AST structure to instantiate the AST Class Node implemented internally by Rollup.

 export default class Module {